Community outreach health programs :

 6. Mitigating health professionals’ feelings of isolation Feelings of isolation and loneliness are very common in remote areas, where health workers can be confronted with excessive workloads and have no peers with whom to share views on the difficulties they face.
 Feeling better at work increases the productivity and motivation of health workers, and helps retain them in remote areas.

 To help meet your corporate social responsibility (CSR) goals, Trinity Care Foundation (TCF) can create specific project proposals for your organisation.
-Partner organisations could fund/support to conduct Outreach Health Programs in a backward Area in Karnataka state, India
+Partner organisations could fund/support to conduct Outreach Health Programs in Karnataka state, India.

 Such projects will make CSR contribution targeted, making them simple to execute as turnkey CSR projects.
 ‘Promoting healthcare’ is an area identified under schedule VII of the Companies Act 2013 that is eligible to receive CSR funding either directly or through an implementing agency that has a track record.